Eddyjt95/Week-9-Assignment-Honeypot/README.md

 <img src="https://i.imgur.com/bXPQRkV.gif"/>

 I took a look at the MHN repository and found a link to a website that contains a guide to install the Dionaea honeypot (https://www.edgis-security.org/single-post/dionaea-malware-honeypot); this did not work as well.
 After some googling, i found that the link provided was outdated.
 A redditor named "lrgame1983" provided a link (https://www.reddit.com/r/Malware/comments/4arc7w/installing_dionaea/) to the Dionaea website (https://dionaea.readthedocs.io/en/latest/installation.html#ubuntu-14-04) which has another installation guide for different OS's such as Linux, Ubuntu 16.04, and Ubuntu 14.04 (the one used for our VM and honeypot).
 Installation was successful, however, i still did not get results.
-A classmate suggested that
+I ran a command to generate a .JSON file to see whether my honeypot captured some activity, but it return a zero; shown in the following image.

 <img src="https://i.imgur.com/T5QwVRP.png?1"/>

+A classmate suggested that she found this other installation guide for MHN honeypot that allowed her to access the admin console to deploy the Dionaea script.
+I made another admin VM called admin1 to see if it would work.
+Installation was a success, but I had trouble accessing the admin console again.
+Re-ran the Dionaea script, which ran without error, but still did not get results; as shown in the following image.

 <img src="https://i.imgur.com/RO3b0go.png?1"/>